5/1/2025

 Chief Financial Officer, X4 Pharmaceuticals

-covers women and CN.
-So it's licensed to, yeah, across both indications.
-Obviously first will be women commercially followed by CN.
+So it covers WIM and CN.
+So it's licensed to the asset across both indications.
+Obviously, first would be WIM commercially followed by CN.

 speaker